 The annealing marking process is generally slower in nature because the annealing totally depends on heat to bring up carbon from the metal to the surface region and create the markings.
 After the metal is warmed up, you should allow it to cool down a bit.

-Some of the common metals that are utilized during the procedure of laser annealing are iron, steel, titanium and stainless steel.
+Some of the common metals that are utilized during the procedure of laser annealing are iron, steel, titanium, and stainless steel.

 B) Carbon Migration Laser Marking

-This type of laser marking is a real quicker procedure when compared to annealing laser marking because it delivers a high amount of heat to a really minor area within an additional quick time span.
+This type of laser marking is a really quicker procedure when compared to annealing laser marking because it delivers a high amount of heat to a really minor area within an additional quick time span.

 The metals that contain carbon can only use this sort of laser marking.
-Some of the common metals in which carbon migration applies include titanium, carbide, stainless steel and steel.
+Some of the common metals in which carbon migration applies include titanium, carbide, stainless steel, and steel.

 C) Foaming Laser Marking